vl4ds/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 The *preferences* section is responsible for defining the screens that appear in the mobile app when a SmartApp is installed or updated.
-These screens allow the user to specify which devices the SmartApp interacts with along with other configuration options that affect it's behavior.
+These screens allow the user to specify which devices the SmartApp interacts with along with other configuration options that affect its behavior.

 **Pre-defined Callbacks**